 "The whole beehive is permeated with life based on love.
 The honeybee derives its sustenance from the very parts of plants that are pervaded by the plant's love life.
 The bee sucks its nutrients and makes honey." —Bees by Rudolf Steiner, Gunther Hau

-Raw infused honey, unlike commercial honey which lacks lacks pollen and propolis, contains all of these healthy food sources.
-When it is raw honey is infused with other botanicals, it's a vital and rick nutrient to our diets!
+Raw infused honey, unlike commercial honey which lacks lacks pollen and propolis, raw infused honey contains all of these healthy food sources.
+When raw honey is infused with other botanicals, it's a vital and rick nutrient to our diets!